Knit for Victory!!

 Janie

-jean andrews said,
+4. jean andrews

 please, someone tell me how to incorporate the increasing stitches on the sleeve shapingpattern jh0029 jean andrews.